lighscent/katIPAuth/README.md

 - Server name

 So you can watch account theft attempts like a Netflix series.

+### 🔄 Automatic Update Checking
+- Checks for updates on startup from GitHub
+- Sends a console message if a new version is available

 ### ⚡ Performance
 - **Async disk I/O**